Difference Between Acute & Chronic Pain

 Chronic Injuries

 Chronic injuries are injuries which have been ongoing or developing (with or without pain) for more than three months.
-These can sometimes start as acute injuries which have not adequately healed or can also be from long term repetitive work or activity (e.g. sport) stresses on the body that have led to injuries developing.
+These can sometimes start as acute injuries that have not adequately healed, or can also result from long-term repetitive work or activity (e.g. sport) stresses on the body that lead to injury.
 The onset of this type of chronic pain can develop gradually, often without any obvious mechanism of injury.
+Understanding the Difference between Acute & Chronic Pain is essential to ensure appropriate management and recovery strategies.

 Physiotherapists can assist with chronic pain injuries by identifying contributing factors to pain and recommending activity modification to prevent ongoing damage or protect the injured area.
 Our Altaira physiotherapists can design graduated return to work, return to sport, or return to activity programs to help the affected body part to heal and then strengthen to prevent re-injury.